-PCOS has many symptoms.
-Approximately 50% of women with PCOS suffer from obesity, high blood pressure, high cholesterol, diabetes, elevated insulin levels and a condition known as “insulin resistance,” both of which are common precursors to diabetes.
-Patients may have patches of thicker, dark brown or black skin on their upper body, skin tags and acne.
-Excessive hair growth is one of the major symptoms of PCOS, and the woman may have hair growing on her chest, lower abdomen and face.
-She may also experience alopecia, or thinning of the hair on the scalp.
+The most common symptoms include obesity, high blood pressure, high cholesterol, and diabetes, as well as elevated insulin levels and a condition known as “insulin resistance,” both of which are common precursors to diabetes.
+Patients may have patches of thicker, dark brown or black skin on their upper body, skin tags, and acne.
+Excessive hair growth is also very common, and sufferers may have hair growing on her chest, lower abdomen and face.
+PCOS patients may also experience alopecia, or thinning of the hair on the scalp.
 Most of this has more to do with the presence of excess male hormones than any ovarian growths.

 This condition is usually first suspected when a woman has irregular menstrual cycles, particularly if she is also overweight.
 A lot of things can cause menstrual irregularity, though; healthcare providers will usually perform a physical exam and take blood tests to measure levels of hormones in order to get a better picture of what is going on internally.
 An ultrasound may also be performed to locate any cysts in the ovaries.

-Ovarian drilling is a surgical treatment for PCOS.
+Ovarian drilling is one common surgical treatment for PCOS.
 The doctor performing it inserts a small needle with an electric current into the ovary.
 This destroys a small part of the ovary, which hopefully lowers the production of male hormones.
 Possible side effects include the formation of scar tissue, which can sometimes actually make the condition worse.
 The procedure isn’t always successful, either, and is usually only recommended when the condition is seriously interfering with a patient’s life and no other treatment option is working.